lindseymysse/geo-map-component/README.md

-# geo-map-component
+# map.garden

 <a href="https://map.garden/demo.html">Look at the demo here</a>

-A simple web component for creating and reasoning about maps.
+A simple web component for creating and reasoning about earth maps.

-# Markup Components

 ```XML
 <geo-map